LazyVim/lazyvim.github.io/docs/plugins/extras/vscode.md

   "mini.surround",
   "nvim-treesitter",
   "nvim-treesitter-textobjects",
+  "nvim-ts-context-commentstring",
   "vim-repeat",
 }
 ```

 Some additional keymaps are added similar to the ones in regular LazyVim.

+If you want to include any additional plugins in **vscode**,
+you can set `vscode=true` on a plugin spec.

 <!-- plugins:start -->